 6. Stay hydrated!
 B12 is a water-soluble vitamin, which means it needs water for better absorption in your gut.
 Ease fast absorption; drink eight or more glasses every day!

 8. Spice it up! – a study explains that “piperine,” a compound in black pepper may help improve the absorption of B12.

-10. Add a little caffeine in your life!
-Caffeine stimulates the production of stomach acids which helps the body absorb B12.
+10. Add a little caffeine to your life!
+Caffeine stimulates the production of stomach acids, which helps the body absorb B12.
 Enjoy a cup of coffee but keep it to just one or two a day! 🙂